 Practice makes Permanent

 Changing your behaviour is hard because old habits stick.
 Many people start new routines only to revert to old ways as the days, weeks, and months go by.
 When you’ve got back pain, you’re more likely to do the exercises your physiotherapist taught you.
-And, when the problem goes away, you quickly lose awareness of the need to maintain your strength and flexibility.
+And, when the problem disappears, you quickly lose awareness of the need to maintain your strength and flexibility.
 Similarly, with our mental health, we can fall back into unhealthy routines.

 Practice something new often, and it becomes part of who you are.
 There is no golden rule for how long it takes to form a new habit.
 Research suggests it can take anywhere between 60 days and 200 days.
 It’s a myth that it takes just a couple of weeks.
 We need to keep practising, and we need to keep doing the work.
 Try not to give yourself a hard time when you falter.
 You’re just human.
 Instead, be kind.
 Pick yourself up and dust yourself off so you can try again today.